I am traveling to Milan for the first time, which places do you recommend to visit?

-Just around there there are Brescia and bergamo, billions times better. over 1 year agoAnswered by Heretohelpyou via WorldNomads.com
+Just around there there are Brescia and bergamo, billions times better. almost 2 years agoAnswered by Heretohelpyou via WorldNomads.com

 Popular belief is that Milan has the best tiramisu in Italy, so go on a tiramisu binge!
 See The Last Supper, but make sure you book early.
-Tickets are released around 3 months in advance and sell out very quickly. over 1 year agoAnswered by Carla via WorldNomads.com
+Tickets are released around 3 months in advance and sell out very quickly. almost 2 years agoAnswered by Carla via WorldNomads.com

-Skip Milan and go to Torino! over 1 year agoAnswered by Gabriella via WorldNomads.com
+Skip Milan and go to Torino! almost 2 years agoAnswered by Gabriella via WorldNomads.com

 Visit the Duomo and the covered shopping arcades that lead out from there.
 This is the inspiration for the covered shopping malls that have simplified shopping around the world.

 Also don't miss the specialist shops for all kinds of goods: fashion and artisanal that can be found around the city.